Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 Debian

 dpkg-buildflags is a Perl script, provided by the dpkg-dev package.
-A lot of the heavy lifting is done by the libraries sourced by the script, which are in /usr/share/perl5/Dpkg.
-Those libraries are provided by the libdpkg-perl package (a dependency of dpkg-dev).
+A lot of the heavy lifting gets done by the libraries sourced by the script, which live in /usr/share/perl5/Dpkg.
+Those libraries come from the libdpkg-perl package (a dependency of dpkg-dev).

 Debian 12 (Bookworm).